Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes

 One can write projectors onto each group element, acting as: \be T_+^g\ket{h} =\delta_{g,h}\ket{h}\,,\qquad T_-^g\ket{h}=\delta_{g^{-1},h}\ket{h}\,. \ee The quantum double Hamiltonian is written in terms of vertex and plaquette operators, which, on a square lattice, take the form: \be\ba A_v^{g}= \, & ,\\ B_p^{g}= & \sum\limits_{g_1,g_2,g_3,g_4}\delta_{g,\,g_1g_2g_3^{-1}g_4^{-1}} \times \cr & \qquad \times \,. \ea\ee A pair $s=(v, p)$ of an adjacent vertex $v$ and plaquette $p$ is called a site.
 For different sites $s=(v,p)$ and $s'=(v',p')$ with $v\neq v'$ and $p\neq p'$, the vertex and plaquette terms commute, while on the same site they satisfy \cite{Kitaev:1997wr,Beigi:2010htr} \be\ba A^g_s A^h_s&=A^{gh}_s\,,&\;\; (A^g_s)^\dagger&=A^{g^{-1}}_s\,,\\ B^g_s B^h_s&=\delta_{g,h} B^h_s\,, &\;\; (B^g_s)^\dagger&=B^g_s\,,\\ A^g_s B^h_s &= B^{ghg^{-1}}_s A^g_s\,, \ea\ee for a non-Abelian group $G$, they do not all commute.

-\textbf{Lattice realization of logical states.} We will take the $(b_1,b_2,b_3)$ anyon triplet configuration to be purely electric (pure irreps) placed on the edges of the direct lattice (solid line) and the $(a_1,a_2,a_3)$ triplet to be purely magnetic (pure conjugacy classes) placed on the dual lattice (dashed lines), as shown in Fig.~\ref{fig:LatticeAnyons}.
+\textbf{Lattice realization of logical states.} We will take the $(b_1,b_2,b_3)$ anyon triplet configuration to be purely electric (pure irreps) placed on the edges of the direct lattice (solid line) and the $(a_1,a_2,a_3)$ triplet to be purely magnetic (pure conjugacy classes) \prx{supported on cycles of the dual lattice} (dashed lines), as shown in Fig.~\ref{fig:LatticeAnyons}.

 We will chose the orientations of the horizontal edges to point to the right and the vertical edges upwards.

 Note that there are multiple possible choices for resolving the intersection site of the electric and magnetic triangles, given by the plaquette where the magnetic anyons $a_1,a_2,a_3$ end and the vertex where the electric anyons $b_1,b_2,b_3$ end.
 In Fig.~\ref{fig:LatticeAnyons} we have chosen it to be given by a site connecting the vertex and the plaquette to its north-west.\footnote{This is consistent with the choice of end-site $s_1$ for ribbon operators stretching from a boundary to the bulk made in \cite{Beigi:2010htr}.} With this convention the linking is $S_{a_1,b_2}$ (with $S$ the modular $S$-matrix).
 We remark that in our examples below, the linking phase will not depend on how we resolve the junction.